I’ve always heard that Germany had the best Christmas markets. Now that I’ve seen the Christmas markets in Cologne, I fully agree.

 Christmas markets started in the Holy Roman Empire, which was the German-speaking portion of Europe in the Middle Ages.
 The tradition has carried into the present and has spread across the world.
 For example, in 2000, 41 German families brought the tradition to Edinburgh, Scotland.
 Simply put, the Edinburgh Christmas Market pales in comparison to a real German Christmas market.

-Laura and I arrived in Cologne in the wee hours in the morning before the sun was up.
-It was still several hours before the markets opened at 11 a.m., so we found Merzenich Bakery for a cheap breakfast and coffee before setting off to see the markets.
+I arrived in Cologne in the wee hours in the morning before the sun was up.
+It was still several hours before the markets opened at 11 a.m., so I found Merzenich Bakery for a cheap breakfast and coffee before setting off to see the markets.

 Cathedral Christmas Market

 The Cologne Dom is the third-tallest cathedral in the world, and easily the most magnificent I’ve ever seen.
 It literally took my breath away the moment I saw it coming out of the central train station.
 It’s open and free to visit, but only at very select times as it holds Mass several times a day.
-Thus, we had a few minutes to run in before the markets opened.
-They don’t allow any backpacks or luggage in the cathedral, so one of us had to wait outside while the other explored the interior.
+Thus, I had a few minutes to run in before the markets opened.
+They don’t allow any backpacks or luggage in the cathedral, so you’ll have to find someone to watch your bags if you want to see the interior.

 After seeing hundreds of churches around the world, I’m no longer as amazed by them as I used to be.
 The Cologne Cathedral blew my mind.
 Even standing inside, it was hard to comprehend just how big it was.
 There was no way I could take photos to do it justice, nor is there any one vantage where you can see everything.
 I could have spent hours in there, and really wished I could take a tour to actually learn the specifics about the history, design, etc.

-Just outside the cathedral was the first market we visited, appropriately called the Cathedral Christmas Market.
+Just outside the cathedral was the first market I visited, appropriately called the Cathedral Christmas Market.
 Built around a massive Christmas tree, the market offers what you would expect in a German Christmas market – sausages, chocolate-covered marshmallows, Glühwein (mulled wine), etc. Other stalls had local arts and crafts such as mugs, candles, stuffed animals, etc. There were also stalls selling meals from other European countries.
-Having just had breakfast, we didn’t stop for any of the food at this market and since we had a time crunch, we just took a photos and then made our way to the next market.
+Having just had breakfast, I didn’t stop for any of the food at this market and since I had a time crunch, I just took photos and then made my way to the next market.

 Alter Markt – Heinzel’s Christmas Market

 The first market is located in front of the City Hall and has a handful of food stalls but focuses more on local products, arts and crafts, and clothing.
-Laura and I were particularly fascinated by the woodworkers there designing statues, little hedgehogs and other objects.
+I was particularly fascinated by the woodworkers there designing statues, little hedgehogs and other objects.

 Angel’s Christmas Market